 Motorists, motorcyclists, and bicyclists alike are tasked with sharing the road safely.
-While considerable attention and effort is devoted to safety improvements and educational campaigns designed to make this goal a possibility, far less attention and effort is directed to identifying and mitigating the dangers pedestrians face as they make their way along—and across—our nation's busy roadways.
+While considerable attention and effort are devoted to safety improvements and educational campaigns designed to make this goal a possibility, far less attention and effort are directed to identifying and mitigating the dangers pedestrians face as they make their way along—and across—our nation's busy roadways.

 The National Highway Traffic Safety Administration (NHTSA) defines a pedestrian as “any person on foot, walking, running, jogging, hiking, sitting, or lying down who is involved in a motor vehicle traffic crash.”
 According to the NHTSA, more than 4,700 pedestrians were killed—and approximately 66,000 were injured—in traffic accidents in 2013, which breaks down to one auto accident-related pedestrian injury every eight minutes and a fatality every two hours.

 As grim as the national statistics may be, Delaware has the regrettable distinction of having the highest number of pedestrian fatalities in the nation with approximately 2.7 pedestrian deaths per every 100,000 people.
 In 2012 and 2013, pedestrians were nearly twice as likely to die in Delaware than in any other state and the situation continues to worsen.
 In 2014, the state reported 28 pedestrian deaths—matching record highs from 2006 and 2012.
 In 2015, the number of pedestrian fatalities rose to 36 and now, for every pedestrian killed, another eight are injured.
 New Castle County had the highest number of accidents involving pedestrians—of the 255 pedestrian accidents reported, 26 resulted in at least one fatality.

 These statistics raise important questions: Why are our pedestrians at risk and what can be done to keep them safe?